pyamsoft/pstate-frequency/README.md

 ### Optional Dependencies

 + x86_energy_perf_policy
-This is used by the pstate-frequency-sleep systemd service to set the CPU to
+This is used to set the CPU to normal performance policy upon suspend and resume.
+It is used to currently work around an assumed bug whereby on resume
-normal performance policy upon suspend and resume.
+the system is set to performance policy on one core.
 It can help fix issues
 where upon resume of the system, the CPU runs at frequencies higher than
 that which is advertised to be available.